 Falls Park On The Reedy RiverGreenville

 Falls Park on the Reedy provides an oasis in the heart of downtown Greenville in the historic West End.
 The park features a one-of-a-kind curved suspension footbridge and scenic overlooks, outdoor amphitheaters, world-class works of public art, nature trails, picnic areas, excavated mill ruins, several distinct garden areas, and of course the beautiful Reedy River with its impressive series of falls.
-The park has a self-guided walking tour with historic markers
+The park has a self-guided walking tour with historic markers.

-Tales on the townHartsville
+Tales on the Town Scavenger HuntHartsville

 Tales on the Town is a downtown scavenger hunt which celebrates Hartsville's art, history, education and economic development.
 After traveling the world, Hart Fox decided to settle down in her favorite place, a small town called Hartsville.
 She saw that Hartsville is kind and compassionate-a perfect place to raise her thirteen pups.
 Mama Fox, as her pups call her, watches over her little foxes as they play and scamper in town.
 However, those mischievous pups love to play hide and seek.
 Can you help her find all thirteen little foxes hidden in plain sight?